RenoirTan/Fidgety/README.md

 example, if your computer has a 6C/12T CPU (like the AMD Ryzen 5 5600X) with 16 GiB of RAM, `N` should be `8` and not `12` as the amount of RAM is the limiting factor here.

+### Building dependencies from source

+By default, most of Fidgety's dependencies have been installed into the system directories by your distro's package manager.
+Nonetheless, some users may want to build the dependencies from source instead of using CMake's find_package to look for them.
+There is only experimental support for this feature though.

+You can change set which dependencies to build from source by setting the following variables to `ON`:

+1. FIDGETY_GTEST_FROM_SOURCE
+2. FIDGETY_FMTLIB_FROM_SOURCE
+3. FIDGETY_SPDLOG_FROM_SOURCE
+4. FIDGETY_NLOHMANNJSON_FROM_SOURCE
+5. FIDGETY_QT_FROM_SOURCE

+Do note that if you intend to build `spdlog` from source, you should set `SPDLOG_FMT_EXTERNAL` or `SPDLOG_FMT_EXTERNAL_HO` to `ON`, because the `fmt` bundled in `spdlog` does not build successfully and hence cannot be used to build `spdlog`.

+I haven't managed to build `Qt` from source yet with my current CMakeLists.txt.
+Any help would be appreciated.

 ### Opting out of building tests